Supersymmetric zeta functions and determinants: Introduction and conclusions

 The asymptotic behavior of the partition functions is typically associated with the geometry underlying the spectrum.
 Thus, the zeta functions encode such geometric information in a naturally regularized manner.
 In practice, when computing the partition functions, the quantum field theories and their path integrals are full of divergences.
 Nevertheless, the zeta functions provide a powerful tool for obtaining finite numbers while revealing the underlying geometry.
 This regularization, for instance, will be useful for understanding emergent geometries in large $N$ theories via holography, such as the AdS/CFT correspondence \cite{Maldacena:1997re}.
 The essential philosophy here is analogous to the classic question ``Can one hear the shape of a drum?'', posed by Kac \cite{MR201237}.
 In fact, Martelli, Sparks and Yau \cite{Martelli:2005tp,Martelli:2006yb,Martelli:2006vh} demonstrated that the volume and other geometric properties of the Sasaki-Einstein manifolds can be read off from certain spectral data of the holographically dual 4d $\mathcal{N}=1$ superconformal field theories.

-The main motivation of this work is to investigate new spectral functions for physical theories.
-We begin with the supersymmetric indices and introduce new types of spectral functions for the supersymmetric theories, \textit{supersymmetric zeta functions} and \textit{supersymmetric determinants}.
+The main motivation of this work is to investigate new spectral functions for physical theories.\footnote{A certain kind of spectral functions for a non-supersymmetric two-dimensional quantum field theory was introduced and investigated by Fateev, Lukyanov and Zamolodchikov \cite{Fateev:2009jf}.
+Also see \cite{Litvinov:2024riz,Artemev:2025cev,Litvinov:2025geb,Meshcheriakov:2025lsx} for more generalizations. } We begin with the supersymmetric indices and introduce new types of spectral functions for the supersymmetric theories, \textit{supersymmetric zeta functions} and \textit{supersymmetric determinants}.
 Supersymmetric indices \cite{Witten:1982df,Kinney:2005ej,Romelsberger:2005eg} are well-established spectral functions that encode the BPS spectra of the supersymmetric theories.
 Defined as a trace over the BPS states, they are used to count the BPS local operators in the theory by reading off their expansion coefficients.

 In our initial exploration of these spectral functions for supersymmetric theories, we focus on the supersymmetric field theories in $d=2$, $4$ and $6$ dimensions.
 For such even-dimensional field theories, there exist local anomalies encoded by the anomaly polynomial $(d+2)$-form $\mathcal{A}_{d+2}$ that is a polynomial in the Chern and Pontryagin classes of gauge and gravity fields.
 It is known that the Cardy-like limits (high temperature limits) of the supersymmetric indices and the supersymmetric Casimir energy (zero temperature limits) of the supersymmetric partition functions on $S^1\times S^{d-1}$ have a universal relationship with the anomaly coefficients for the superconformal field theories.
 We find that these properties (e.g., the Cardy-like limits) can be understood as consequences of universal aspects of the supersymmetric zeta functions we introduce.
 We propose that residues and special values of the supersymmetric zeta functions can be universally expressed in terms of the anomaly coefficients or central charges for the superconformal field theories.
 Conversely, the anomaly coefficients and the central charges for the superconformal field theories can be calculated from the supersymmetric zeta functions.